Black Phone 2: Plot

 As they investigate further, they discover that Armando, Hope, and the Grabber had all known each other at the camp long ago.
 That night, Gwen dreams of the Grabber; he reveals Hope did not commit suicide and he actually killed her, staging it to look self-inflicted.
 He then attempts to kill Gwen, with her injuries sustained in the dream manifesting in reality.
 She manages to gain power in her dream and fight back before being woken up by Finney and Ernesto.
 Meanwhile, Armando is searching for the boys' bodies.
 The next day, Finney's and Gwen's father Terrence arrives, having borrowed a snowplow to get there.
 Gwen confronts both Terrence and Finney on their abuse of alcohol and drugs to avoid thinking about their traumatic pasts.
 They decide to stay to defeat the Grabber and put the murdered boys to rest.

 Later, joined by Kenneth and Barbara, the group returns to the frozen lake to recover the three missing boys.
-Gwen prays to Jesus to keep her alive and succeed in her mission to find the boys.
+Gwen prays to stay alive and succeed in her mission to find the boys.
 As they search, Gwen falls asleep again and is attacked by the Grabber.
 The Grabber also attempts to murder Finney, Terrence, and the others present.
 During the struggle, Gwen locates the boys' bodies beneath the ice, removing the Grabber's power.
-The Grabber is brutally attacked by Finney, Gwen, and the spirits of the murdered boys, and is dragged beneath the frozen lake.
-The next day, as Gwen, Finney and Ernesto prepare to leave, Gwen hears a call on the camp's dead payphone.
-When she answers, Hope tells Gwen that she is proud of her.
+Finney, Gwen, and the spirits of the murdered boys attack the Grabber, and he is dragged beneath the frozen lake.
+The next day, as Gwen, Finney and Ernesto prepare to leave, Gwen answers a call on the payphone, in which Hope tells Gwen that she is proud of her.